urmi-21/pyrpipe/README.md

 ## Introduction
-pyrpipe is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.
+pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop RNA-Seq analyses workflow by integrating popular RNA-Seq analysis programs. pyrpipe can be used on local computers or on HPC environments to manage analysis of RNA-Seq data.